coderefinery/git-intro/content/guide.md

 hands to signal which answer they think is correct.

-### Conflict resolution

-We use screenshots from a violent video game in the section on conflict resolution, but it should be emphasized that conflicts are a good thing since otherwise collaborators would overwrite each other's changes.
-Git saves us from this situation by producing conflicts.

 ### Inspecting history

 Key lesson is *how to find when something is broken or what commit has broken the code*.

 It can be useful to emphasize that it can be really valuable to be able to search through the history of a project efficiently to find when bugs were introduced or when something changed and why.
 Also show that `git annotate` and `git show` are available on GitHub and GitLab.

 When discussing `git annotate` and `git bisect` the "when" is more important than "who".
 It is not to blame anybody but rather to find out whether published results are affected.

 Discuss how one would find out this information without version control.